Maulik Pancholy, Chairman & Co-Founder

-Pancholy delivers keynote addresses to universities and corporations about diversity in the media, and is currently writing his debut middle grade novel about a young, gay, Indian-American boy, slated for release by Balzer + Bray/HarperCollins fall of 2019.
+Pancholy delivers keynote addresses to universities and corporations about diversity in the media.
+His middle grade novel, The Best at It, about a young, gay, Indian-American boy, was released by Balzer + Bray/HarperCollins October 2019.

 Rebecca Lee, Managing Director & Co-Founder

 Rebecca Lee is an entrepreneur, seasoned communications professional, and community advocate.
 Rebecca delivers more than a decade of strategic communications experience across government, consulting, and nonprofit environments.
 Rebecca is Chief Marketing Officer of DAWN, a communications and marketing agency that specializes in start-up companies and social impact organizations.

 Rebecca was previously Communications Director for the White House Initiative on Asian Americans and Pacific Islanders, a government-wide initiative that focuses on advancing the AAPI community.
 At the Initiative, she launched the award-winning anti-bullying campaign Act To Change; led the communications effort around the historic White House Summit on AAPIs; and developed the branding for a network of regional-level federal outreach ambassadors.